aifofana/supermarket-kata2/README.md

 the vew layer is not relevant in this user story.

 2/
-The solution is guided by the idea of coding minimum classes, with minimum dependances.
+The solution is guided by the idea of minimum code in classes, with minimum dependances.
-To achieve this goal spring-boot is used for bean injection and the appropriate offer to apply on a product is
+To achieve these goals spring-boot is used for bean injection The appropriate offer to apply on a product is assessed by using the unique method declared in a functionnal interface - [apply].
-by using the unique method declared in a functionnal interface - [apply] a OfferProcessorManager class invok the method apply (from the functionnal interface) via a lambda expression on different OfferProcessor classes.
+The OfferProcessorManager class invok the method apply (from the functionnal interface) via lambda expression on different OfferProcessor classes.
+Disavantage of this solution : If discount calculation becomes more complex, lambda expression will not suit anymore.

 # enry point of the project:
 the main class SpringSuperMarketAPP